J-CITY/unknowwm/README.md

 First, install the XLib.

-Clone the repository and make it
+Clone the repository and compile it

 Compile WM